ashaniray/json_parser/README.md

   {
     // The parsed JSON is in "root" now. cout << "Parsing succeeded\n";
+    // You application/logic for processing the JSON may
-    apply_visitor(pretty_print_visitor(cout), root);
+    // be implemented as a visitor pattern apply_visitor(pretty_print_visitor(cout), root);
   }
   else
   {
     cout << "Parsing failed\n";
   }
   cout << "Bye... :-) \n\n";
   return 0;
 }